msmiki1218/c50web-project1/README.md

 The folder `books_import` includes the `books.csv` file and `import.py` - a python script that successfully imported the books data to the `books` table in my database.

 The `search.html` page contains a form with four text boxes; if any of the boxes contain content when form is submitted, a `results` page is returned with results if there are any, else it returns an alert `No Results`.
-It was tough figuring our how to enter my variable in the SQL Query statement.
+If the given ISBN is not in the books table, a 404 error is displayed.

 When a book title is clicked on the `results` page, it takes you to the `book` page where it gives more detail about the book, shows previous reviews on this book, and provides a form for the current user to add a review.
+When the form is complete, the review is added to the `reviews` table and user is returned to the `search` page.

 ### Lessons Learned
 - use a virtual environment!
 I started without one and ended up in a mess.